Python-SIP/sip/sphinx/c_api.rst

         instance's destructor is always transfered to C++.

-.. c:function:: PyTypeObject *sipTypeAsPyTypeObject(sipTypeDef *td)
+.. c:function:: PyTypeObject *sipTypeAsPyTypeObject(const sipTypeDef *td)

     This returns a pointer to the Python type object that SIP creates for a :ref:`generated type structure <ref-type-structures>`.